opensciencegrid/dosar/docs/ASP2018/09-SimpleDAG.md

 -----------------------------------------------------------------------
 ```

-In the second window, watch the queue (press Ctrl+C when finished watching to kill this process):
+In the second window, watch the queue.
+As before, replace `YOUR_USER_ID` with your username. (press Ctrl+C when finished watching to kill this process):
-(As before, replace `YOUR_USER_ID` with your username.)

 ```
 $ watch -n 10 condor_q YOUR_USER_ID -nobatch